Micah Johnson (gridiron football): Calgary Stampeders

 On May 27, Johnson was signed by the Calgary Stampeders of the Canadian Football League.
 Johnson worked his way up the ranks with Calgary over the years, winning the Grey Cup in 2014 as a backup.
 Subsequent years saw Johnson working his way into a starting role, while returning to the championship game for the 2016 and 2017 seasons, where Calgary suffered a pair of heartbreaking losses to Ottawa and Toronto.
 In 2018, Johnson and the Stamps won the 106th Grey Cup, and Johnson's efforts resulted in his recognition as one of the most dominant interior rushers in the game, with 14 sacks, 3 forced fumbles, and an interception.
 He was named to his 3rd consecutive CFL-West All Star team.

 In 81 career games during his 6 seasons in Calgary, Johnson has amassed 158 tackles, 2 tackles on special teams, 41 sacks, 2 interceptions, and 6 forced fumbles.

-Saskatchewan Roughriders
+Saskatchewan Roughriders (first stint)

 On February 12, 2019, Johnson signed a one-year contract with the Saskatchewan Roughriders for $250,000 CAD, making him one of the highest paid defensive players in the CFL.
 Johnson missed a few games with injury, and had a slow start to the year while adjusting to the new team and defensive scheme; Johnson did not record his first sack until week 13 during the 2019 edition of the Banjo Bowl.
 However, it was the beginning of a critical stretch of games for the Riders in which Johnson had three consecutive games with a sack, with four in five games.
 Johnson's 26 tackles and four sacks on the year helped the Riders finish with the best record in the West Division.